Can Florida Claim Your Probate Assets If There’s No Will?

 Create a Will to Ensure Your Estate is Distributed According to Your Wishes

-When an individual dies intestate, the process of distributing his or her estate becomes complex, and the results are rarely completely in agreement with the decedent’s true wishes.
+When an individual dies intestate, the process of distributing his or her estate can be complex and the results are rarely completely in agreement with the decedent’s true wishes.

-You can ensure that your property and assets go to the people you care about by creating a solid estate plan with the help of an experienced attorney.
-By setting up a will and other important estate planning documents, you can determine what property goes to whom, and under what circumstances.
+You can ensure that your property and assets go to the people you care most about by creating a solid estate plan with the help of an experienced attorney.

-Having a solid estate plan in place is particularly important if you do not have any surviving heirs.
-In your estate plan, you can arrange to have your property and assets go to friends, charities, or organizations you care about.
-However, this requires careful planning and formal documentation if you do not want your property to pass to the state.
+Your estate plan becomes particularly important if you do not have any surviving heirs or if you do not want your surviving heirs to inherit your estate.
+Under those circumstances, you can arrange to have your property and assets go to friends, charities, or organizations you care about.

-If you want to be sure that your wishes are honored after your death and your loved ones provided for, consult with an experienced attorney to begin building a custom estate plan that suits your unique needs and interests.
-A knowledgeable estate planning attorney will be able to guide you through the process of creating a will and other important documents, providing you with the language and tools you need to ensure their strength and validity.
-With the counsel of an attorney, you can create an estate plan that honors your legacy and supports the people and causes you care about.
+If you want to be sure that your wishes are honored after your death and your loved ones are provided for, consult with an experienced attorney to begin building a custom estate plan that suits your unique needs and interests.
+She or he will be able to guide you through the process of creating a will and other important documents.
+With the help of an attorney, you can create an estate plan that honors your legacy and supports the people and causes you care about.

 About the Author:

-Christopher Q. Wintter is the founder of Wintter & Associates, P.A. and a board-certified expert in Trust and Estate matters by the Florida Bar.
+Christopher Q. Wintter is the founder of Wintter Law and a board-certified expert in Trust and Estate matters by the Florida Bar.
 With more than 24 years’ experience as a practicing attorney, he also serves as an instructor and faculty member for the National Institute of Trial Advocacy (NITA)—the nation’s leading provider of legal advocacy skills training to practicing attorneys—and has earned the AV® Preeminent™ rating with LexisNexis Martindale Hubbell.
-He was also selected for inclusion in Florida Super Lawyers for 2011 and 2012 in Estate and Trust Litigation.